ToshioCP/Gobject-tutorial/gfm/sec7.md

 If the string `s` is no longer in use, `s` must be freed, which means the allocated 7 bytes must be returned to the system.
 `g_free` frees the memory.

-Strings bounded by double quotes like "Hello." is a string literal.
+Strings bounded by double quotes like "Hello." are string literals.
-It is an array of characters, but the contents of the array is not allowed to change.
+They are an array of characters, but the contents of the array are not allowed to change.
-And it mustn't be freed.
+And they mustn't be freed.
 If you write a character in a string literal or free a string literal, the result is undefined.
 Maybe bad things will happen, for example, a segmentation fault error.

-There's a difference between arrays and pointers when you initialize them with string literal.
+There's a difference between arrays and pointers when you initialize them with a string literal.
-If an array is initialized with string literal, the array can be changed.
+If an array is initialized with a string literal, the array can be changed.

 ~~~C
 char a[]="Hello!";